 Ascared is one of those words that first appeared in American dialect around the turn of the 19th century.
 Its use surrounds the emotion of fear, and it is more likely to be used in speech than in writing despite being recognized by all major dictionaries.

 Take a look at its use and meaning to understand how to use it in your speech and writing.

 What Does Ascared Mean?

-Ascared, sometimes spelled a-scared, is an American colloquialism formed by fusing the synonyms scared and afraid.
+Ascared, sometimes spelled a-scared, is an American colloquialism (a word or phrase not formal or literary, typically used in ordinary or familiar conversation) formed by fusing the synonyms scared and afraid.